AlexiaJM/LEGIT/README.md

 **How to use**

-A vignette explaining how to use the software is available here: https://rawgit.com/AlexiaJM/LEGIT/master/inst/doc/LEGIT.html
+A vignette explaining how to use the software is available here : https://rawgit.com/AlexiaJM/LEGIT/master/inst/doc/LEGIT.html

 **How to install**